Summary of All DBMS_METADATA Subprograms

 Parameters

-Table 57-17 describes the object type, name, datatype, and meaning of the filters available with the SET_FILTER
+Table 57-17 describes the object type, name, datatype, and meaning of the filters available with the SET_FILTER procedure.

 Usage Notes